AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 Yes, an error is reported with the `QuotaExceed.BuyImage` error code.

-## I have configured a scaling group with the minimum number of instances set to 10 and the maximum number of instances set to 100.
-What do I do with Alibaba Cloud Marketplace images to ensure that ECS instances are created to suit my computing needs?
+## I have configured a scaling group for which the minimum number of instances is set to 10 and the maximum number of instances is set to 100.
+What do I do with Alibaba Cloud Marketplace images to ensure that ECS instances are created to meet my computing needs?

 If you want to automatically create n instances that use the same image, you must purchase the image n times from Alibaba Cloud Marketplace in advance.